DaveMielke/NBP/b2g/ui/b2g-ui-guide.rst

   Cut the currently selected text to the clipboard.

 Dot8+c (dots 148)
   Copy the currently selected text to the clipboard.
+If no text is selected then all of the text is copied.

 Dot8+v (dots 12368)
-  Paste the clipboard content into the text.
+  Paste the clipboard content into the text being edited.
+If no characters have been selected then the clipboard content is inserted where the cursor is.
+If characters have been selected then the clipboard content replaces them.

 Legacy Key Combinations
 -----------------------